nkinnan/esphome-pace-bms/README.md

     device_id: device_group_slave_bms_address_4 # group all sensors for this BMS under a sub-device name to avoid sensor naming collisions
 ```

 Note that normally you would need to decorate each and every individual sensor, switch, button, and so forth, with `device_id:` in order to achieve this, but special processing of the device yaml has been implemented in this component.
-This special processing allows you to specify it only at the root `pace_bms` node.
+This special processing allows you to specify the `device_id:` only at the root `pace_bms` node.
 The device_id will "flow down" to each sensor/control platform entry, and then to all the individual sensors and controls.
 The only catch is that you must specify the `pace_bms` section in your device yaml before any of those other components like sensor, switch, text_sensor, etc. in order for this magic to happen.

 Finally, just copy/paste all the relevant sensors etc that you'd like to have exposed for each of the slave BMSes.
-Just point the new section to the slave BMS id instead of the master BMS id.
+Point the new section to the slave BMS id instead of the master BMS id.

 ```yaml
 sensor: